-- The supervising professor must have given permission in writing. - Students must have secured permits to fully shut down streets in and around the driving with proper police presence OR be shooting on wholly private property that is not accessible by the public.

-- Nothing may obstruct the view of the drivers. - Students must adhere to their agreed upon shot list and not alter or add specific shots once approved by the professor. - Production faculty and the PM may, at their discretion, add additional requirements.
+- The supervising professor must have given permission in writing. - Students must have secured permits to fully shut down streets in and around the driving with proper police presence OR be shooting on wholly private property that is not accessible by the public. - Nothing may obstruct the view of the drivers. - Students must adhere to their agreed upon shot list and not alter or add specific shots once approved by the professor. - Production faculty and the PC may, at their discretion, add additional requirements.

-Flames: the use of open flames is limited to lighters, matches, or candles unless students have specific approval of the jurisdictional fire marshal and approval from their supervising professor.
+Flames: The use of open flames is limited to lighters, matches, or candles unless students have specific approval of the jurisdictional fire marshal and approval from their supervising professor.
 Any projects involving an open flame must have a fire extinguisher on set.

-Alcohol/Drugs: The consumption of alcohol or drugs is expressly forbidden both on screen and off screen.
-Students may use substitutes on screen when approved by their supervising professor.
+Alcohol/Drugs: The consumption of alcohol or drugs is expressly forbidden on set.
+Students may use substitutes on screen if necessary to the story when approved by their supervising professor.